Hairline crack near bottom of handle cannot be felt with hand nor does it affect the structural integrity of the masskrug.

 Next, look at the beautiful brushed, lite colors on the inlay (pink, blue, green, orange).
 I’m not sure exactly what the lid is made from; it looks a bit different from my other Gambrinus Masskrugs.

-I think this might be larger than 1 L., but its exact capacity remains uncertain.
+This one is definitely much larger than 1 L., but its exact capacity remains uncertain???

 Lastly, just look at the detail on body of this massive Gambrinus!!!
 What’s not to like about it!?